meonkeys/mesos-linux-dev-vm/README.md

 * Run `vagrant ssh` to enter the VM.
 In the VM `cd /vagrant/mesos`, build/test/etc.
 * Outside the VM, edit code in the `mesos` dir using your favorite coding tool(s).

+# Troubleshooting

+* **Network operations time out or appear to halt the machine** - are you running on a 32-bit host?
+That may be the problem.
+Try a 64-bit host.

 # See also